SoftUni-Internal/interactive-content/EN/00-Introduction-to-Programming/03-VS-Code.md

 [image assetsSrc="intro-to-programming-install-nodejs-1.png" /]

-Select your OS and go on with installing.
+Select your operating system and go on with installing.
 [image assetsSrc="intro-to-programming-install-nodejs-2.png" /]

 Let us continue with the installation of the integrated environment **Microsoft Visual Studio Code**.